-In determining the amount of damages for any loss of that will be incurred in the future, it is your duty to determine the present worth of such future damages.
+In determining the amount of damages for any loss of that will be incurred in the

 By present worth, I am referring to the fact that a lump sum of money received today is worth more than the same sum paid in installments over a period of months or years.
 A sum received today can be invested and earn money at current interest rates.
 Your answer will reflect the present value in dollars of an award of future damages if you make a reduction for the earning power of money.